lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

                        C

 ~~~~
-{: #Fig-ACK-Format1 title='Format of an SCHC ACK for All-1 windows'}
+{: #Fig-ACK-Format1 title='Format of a SCHC ACK for All-1 windows'}

 The Rule ID and Dtag values in the SCHC ACK messages MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
 This allows matching the SCHC ACK and the corresponding SCHC Fragments.